DanielOluwasegunCS/azure-network-protocols/README.md

 <img src="https://i.imgur.com/KlO4AT5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this image, we witness the process of creating a virtual machine (VM) within the expansive Microsoft Azure cloud computing platform.
-The scene unfolds within the Azure portal, where I am configuring the necessary settings to forge a Windows 10 VM.
+This is within the Azure portal, where I am configuring the necessary settings to create a Windows 10 VM.
 </p>
 <br />